bartverdonck/Sitecore-Forms-Extensions/README.md

 - Bugfix Issue 19: javascript errors in IE11 + edge, update script to be compliant
 #### 1.6.3
 - Bugfix: hidden values not submitted (incl. dropdowns)
+#### 1.6.4
+- Bugfix: Issue 20: nullpointer on tracker.current when using store binding on multiform

 ### 1.5
 - *ShowFormPage*, custom submit action: With this submit action you set the page in your form that needs to be displayed after a succesfull submit.
 This is usefull when you don't want to redirect to a seperate thank you page but replace the form with a thank you message after submit.
 [More info can be found here](http://onelittlespark.bartverdonck.be/inline-thank-you-message-on-sitecore-forms/)